Wilshire/Normandie station

-Wilshire/Normandie station is an underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system.
+Wilshire/Normandie station is an underground rapid transit station on the D Line of the Los Angeles Metro Rail system.
 It is located under Wilshire Boulevard at Normandie Avenue, after which the station is named, in the Mid-Wilshire and Koreatown districts of Los Angeles.

-Wilshire/Normandie is one of only two D Line stations not shared with the B Line.
+Wilshire/Normandie is one of five D Line stations not shared with the B Line.

 Service

 Connections

 As of 10 September 2023, the following connections are available: